MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: The Phase-2 MAPP-2 Upgrade to MoEDAL

 Although, the MAPP-2 contour is expected to shrink slightly when detector efficiency and various background sources are considered, it is clear that MAPP-2 is a competitive and complementary detector which in the physics process considered here covers the important region between LHCb and MATHUSLA, at the same time covering a significant part of the possible discovery contour of MATHUSLA.

-MAPP-2's sensitivity to heavy neutral leptons (HNL) was also studied.
+MAPP-2's sensitivity to heavy neutral leptons was also studied.
 HNLs arise in many SM extensions containing massive neutrinos.
-The gauged $B - L$ model described in Ref. \cite{DEPPISCH} is an example of one such scenario.
-In this case the model requires a new Abelian $U(1) B - L $ gauge field, called $B'_{mu}$, to be introduced into the SM along with 3 RH Majorana neutrinos $N_{i}$ and a SM singlet scalar field $\chi$.
-The new scalar and neutrino fields have $B - L$ charges -1 and +2, respectively.
-The new physics particles contained in this model are a $Z'$ gauge boson with coupling $g'_{1}$ and 3 new neutrinos.
-The new neutrinos, which may be heavy and long-lived, can be produced from $ Z'$boson, via $Z' \rightarrow N_{i}N_{i}$, acting as a portal mediator for the particle The new RH Majorana neutrinos can, for example, decay to: $N \rightarrow \mu^{\pm}q\overline{q}$ and $N \rightarrow \mu^{+}\mu^{-}\nu_{mu}$.
+The gauged $B - L$ model described in Ref.~\cite{DEPPISCH} is an example of one such scenario.
+In this case the model requires a new Abelian $U(1)_{B - L}$ gauge field, called $B'_{\mu}$, to be introduced into the SM along with three right-handed (RH) Majorana neutrinos $N_{i}$ and a SM singlet scalar field $\chi$.
+The new scalar and neutrino fields have $B - L$ charges $+2$ and $-1$, respectively.
+The new physics particles contained in this model are a $Z'$ gauge boson with coupling $g'_{1}$ and three new neutrinos.
+The new neutrinos, which may be heavy and long-lived, can be produced from a $Z'$ boson, via $Z' \rightarrow N_{i}N_{i}$, acting as a portal mediator for the particle.
+The new RH Majorana neutrinos can decay to, e.g., $N \rightarrow \mu^{\pm}q\overline{q}$ and $N \rightarrow \mu^{+}\mu^{-}\nu_{\mu}$.
 Such displaced vertices can be detected by MAPP-2.
-In this study we see again the competitive and complementary reach of the MAPP-2 detector as compared with other detectors such as FASER2 \cite{FASER2} , CMS \cite{DEPPISCH}, CODEX-b \cite{CODEX-b-limits}, LHCb \cite{DEPPISCH} and MATHUSLA \cite{MATHUSLA}.
+In Figure~\ref{fig:Deppisch}, we see again the competitive and complementary reach of the MAPP-2 detector as compared with other detectors such as FASER2 \cite{FASER2} , CMS \cite{DEPPISCH}, CODEX-b \cite{CODEX-b-limits}, LHCb \cite{DEPPISCH} and MATHUSLA \cite{MATHUSLA}.

+In other models, sterile neutrinos could be produced in leptonic and semi-leptonic decays of charmed and bottomed mesons, decaying to leptons via neutral and charged weak currents, detectable in MAPP-2~\cite{DeVries:2020jbs}.
+R-parity violating supersymmetry also predicts LLPs, such as light long-lived neutralinos decaying to charged particles.
+Benchmark scenarios related to either charm or bottom mesons decaying into neutralinos have been considered, in similar fashion as in sterile neutrinos, showing that MAPP can cover a range of lifetimes~\cite{Dreiner:2020qbi}.

-\section{Beyond the LHC - the FCC at 100 TeV}
+\section{Beyond the LHC -- the FCC at 100~TeV}